 8. Consider cold water and soap.

-You should be washing your hands now more than ever, but you could probably save money on your hand washing techniques.
+Your hand-washing techniques might use a few pointers.
 Multiple studies show that hot water is not necessary to rid your hands of germs.
 Washing your hands with soap and cold water is just as effective as washing them with hot water.
 Regardless of water temperature, proper hand washing technique is a must regardless of water temperature.

 9. Speaking of water….don’t forget the faucet.